mjxw/JS-mini-projects/README.md

 # JS-mini-projects

-A series of mini JS projects to keep the skills sharp
+A series of mini vanilla JS projects to keep the skills sharp